Frequently Asked Questions About Secondary Market Annuities

 Buying a home without a title insurance policy is a HUGE and foolish risk.
 Buying an SMA without legal review, direct from a factoring company, is like buying a home direct from a seller, and skipping the title policy.
 In short, it’s crazy.

-Secondary Market Annuities are a refreshing, what you see is what you get transaction, without fees, riders or other costs.
+Secondary Market Annuities are a refreshing, what you see is what you get transaction, without complicated fees, riders or other costs.

 8- What About SMA’s With Qualified Funds?

-9- Who Is The Typical SMA Buyer?
+9- Who Is The Typical Secondary Market Annuity Buyer?

 The typical SMA buyer is a safe-money investor seeking an above average yield, with very low risk and no volatility.
 Payment streams can be immediate income, short term lump sum, long term lump sum, or a mixture.